-IDoA provides a universal nursing home pre-admission screening for adults aged 60 and older seeking admission to a nursing facility.
-In accordance with state law, all persons seeking admission to nursing facilities must be informed of all available care options prior to admission, regardless of the individual's income, assets or funding source.
-Care coordinators from the CCUs conduct the screenings, primarily in hospitals, immediately prior to patient discharge.
+IDoA provides a universal nursing facility (NF) pre-admission screening for adults aged 60 and older seeking admission to a nursing facility.
+In accordance with state law, all persons seeking admission to nursing facilities must be screened to determine if they meet the threshold for eligibility for an NF level of care and be informed of all available care options prior to admission, regardless of the individual's income, assets, or funding source.
+Care Coordinators from the CCUs conduct the screenings, primarily in hospitals, immediately prior to patient discharge.

-The screening process gives older adults and their families the opportunity to ask questions and to understand community-based services and supports, as well as institutional options for continuing care.
-In instances of short-term nursing facility placement for purposes of rehabilitation or convalescence, care coordinators may conduct follow-up screenings in the nursing facilities to aid transition back into the community when possible.
-IDoA provided 102,760 pre-screenings in FY22 to seniors who were considering placement in a long-term care facility.
+The screening process gives older adults and their families the opportunity to ask questions and to under- stand community-based services and supports, as well as institutional options for continuing care.
+In in- stances of short-term nursing facility placement for purposes of rehabilitation or convalescence, care coordinators may conduct follow-up screenings in the nursing facilities to aid transition back into the community when possible.
+IDoA provided 112,172 pre-screenings in FY24 to seniors who were considering placement in a long-term care facility.